Ragga Soca: The Dynamic Fusion of Jamaica’s Ragga and Trinidad’s Soca Rhythms

 • 2001 - Bunji Garlin - Licks

-Here is a Ragga Soca song that I like and chose to post the song simply because it identifies with the name of the music genre, "Ragga Soca"!
-This song was vocalized by the man who is simply the best Ragga Soca Singer in the whole damn World - Bunji Garlin!
+Here is a Ragga Soca song that I like, and I chose to post it simply because it identifies with the name of the music genre, "Ragga Soca!"
+This song was performed by the man who is undoubtedly the best Ragga Soca singer in the whole damn world—Bunji Garlin!

 Please be advised that the music is presented here for your listening pleasure and for promotional purposes only ("Fair Use" Musical Content Copyright Disclaimer Under Section 107 of the Copyright Act 1976).
-No copyright infringement is intended!
+We intend no copyright infringement!
 We encourage you to promote the artists and their music; please don't share the music and rob the artists of needed income!

-Please press the play button (below) to listen (small triangle in circle).
+Please press the play button below to listen (a small triangle in a circle).

 The music of Bunji Garlin, Ragga Soca & iRagga